wpswings/membership-for-woocommerce/README.txt

 == Changelog ==

+= 3.0.1 - Released on 21 August 2025 =
+* New : Set Maximum Purchase Quantity for Products based on membership
+* New: Compatible with WP(6.8.2) & WC(10.1.1)

 = 3.0.0 - Released on 25 July 2025 =
 * New: Compatibility with PDF Generator For WP Plugin by WP Swings